freeCodeCamp/chinese/chinese/articles/things-to-consider-when-picking-fonts.md

 In short, you may just need an arbitrary typeface to show arbitrary text on your website.
 That's fine.
 But it's worth sticking to the wide array of typefaces already installed on the client's operating system.

-In other words… only fetch an external font when it actually enhances the user experience!
+In other words…… only fetch an external font when it actually enhances the user experience!

 ## Why?